mapcrafter/mapcrafter/docs/configuration.rst

 .. note::

     The old option name ``rendermode`` is still available, but deprecated.
-    Therefor you can still use it in old configuration files, but Mapcrafter will show a warning.
+    Therefore you can still use it in old configuration files, but Mapcrafter will show a warning.

 ``rotations = [top-left] [top-right] [bottom-right] [bottom-left]``